 While many older and more vulnerable people will be able to attend a location close to their home, some will be relying on public transport.

 We are working with bus operators and community transport providers to help vulnerable residents to get to their COVID-19 vaccination appointments.

 - A free Somerset County Council Taunton town centre shuttle service has been launched to get people straight to their vital vaccination slot.
 The Covid vaccination shuttle bus service runs every 30 minutes from Castle Way in Taunton town centre to Taunton Racecourse.
 The seven-day a week service uses one of the Council’s fleet of minibuses and will help to support those who don’t drive and will link easily with other operators coming into the town centre.
-The shuttle service is set to run every day throughout March and April except for the following dates when the vaccination centre is closed for race days: 4, 15 and 23 March; 8 and 21 April.
+The shuttle service is set to run every day throughout March and April except for the following dates when the vaccination centre is closed for race days: 23 March, 8 April and 21 April.

 The new Taunton service starts at 8.20am each day, and will also serve bus stops along South Road and Shoreditch Road on route to the Racecourse.
 The last bus each day is 6.05pm from the Racecourse.
 There will be capacity for a maximum of four passengers on each journey due to the need for social distancing.
 The service is reserved for those who have a pre-booked vaccination appointment at the Racecourse and this will be verified before passengers board the bus.
 It’s recommended those using the service catch a bus to arrive approximately 10 minutes before their vaccination slot.
 You can view the timetable here